 Where to Stay in Split:

+I stayed at two different places in Dubrovnik and enjoyed both – one was directly within the city walls and just outside the city walls.
 Each had its perks – and one had a kitchen included, which is great if you want to self-cater.
-However, many hotels in Dubrovnik are small and accommodations are quickly booked, so especially if you travel during high-season, book in advance.
+However, many hotels in Dubrovnik are small, and accommodations are quickly booked, so especially if you travel during the high season, book in advance.

 Possible day trips:

-Where to Stay in Dubrovnik
+Where to Stay in Dubrovnik:

-The town is known for its beautiful old town, perfect for getting lost in and party the nights away.
-Since it is a island and you need to get to Hear via ferry, it is not the best place to base yourself and so many day trips.
+Hvar Town is Croatia’s premier party town!
+But there is more to it than that.
+The town is known for its beautiful old town, perfect for getting lost in and partying the nights away.
+Since it is an island and you need to get to Hear via ferry, it is not the best place to base yourself on many day trips.

-Where to stay in Hvar:
+Where to Stay in Hvar

 Possible day trips:

-SUMMARY: BEST PLACES TO STAY IN CROATIA
+SUMMARY: WHERE TO STAY IN CROATIA